jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 ## Framing

-The best analogy to understand React `state` is to start by answering the following question: How are you feeling this very moment?
+The best analogy to understand React `state` is to start by answering the following question: **How are you feeling this very moment?**

 - Are you happy to be in class learning a new topic?
-- Are you frustrated to sit for the next 2hrs learning a new topic?
+- Are you frustrated having to sit in class for the next 2hrs after a long day?
-- Did some random person wish you a good evening and make you smile?
+- Did some random person say `hello` out of the blue make you smile?

 The answer to any one of those questions has a direct impact on the `state` of mind your in.
-A `happy` state will be reflected in your smile, your tone of voice, your being nice to others in return.
-An `unhappy` state will have the opposite reaction.
+A `happy` state will be reflected in your smile, tone of voice, being nice to others in return.
+An `unhappy` state will have the opposite effect.

-As with all human beings our `state` of mind changes on the fly which is reflected is all the ways you can imagine.
-React keeps track of the applications `state` and updates the UI to reflect any changes made to state.
+As with all human beings our `state` of mind can change on the fly which is almost always reflected in our facial expressions or actions.
+Applications also have a `state` which is reflected in the UI.

-Therefore updating `state` is our control mechanism for how we update the DOM.
+Therefore updating an applications `state` is our control mechanism for how we update the DOM.

 ## Props Recap

 So far we've worked with `props` and used them to pass values from a `parent` to a `child` Component.
-Data in React is `unidirectional` and always flows down.
+This pattern of passing data down will be consistent in React as the flow of data is `unidirectional` and always flows down.

-We also know that the props passed down to a child are organized, by React, into an object where every prop becomes a key:value pair.
+We also know that the props passed down to a child are organized, by React, into an object where every prop becomes a `key:value` pair.

 Props are a great way to pass data but have the following limitations: